ddri/openqase/README.md

 # OpenQase

 OpenQase is a curated collection of quantum computing business cases, with a cross-reference of the industries, algorithms, and personas that are most relevant to each.
-This GitHub repository features the underlying OpenQase CMS, but from scratch to serve the needs to the cross-referencing of these metadata relationships, and provided as open source for any teams looking to create their own such libraries.
+This GitHub repository features the underlying OpenQase CMS, built from scratch to serve the needs to the cross-referencing of these metadata relationships, and provided as open source for any teams looking to create their own such libraries.
 Note that the software is open source, but the case studies and other data are accessible via the website, the API, or (upcoming) MCP.

 ## Overview